ZhangXG001/unitree_h1_humanoid-gym/README.md

 ## Features

-- **Reinforcement Learning**: Utilizes state-of-the-art reinforcement learning algorithms for training the robot.
+- **Reinforcement Learning**: Utilizes reinforcement learning algorithms for training the robot.
 - **Simulation Environment**: Integrated with Humanoid-Gym for realistic simulation and testing.
+More informention for Humanoid-Gym https://github.com/roboterax/humanoid-gym.
 - **Real-time Control**: Implements real-time control strategies for smooth and stable walking.
 - **Video Demonstration**: See the walking capabilities in action!